RemySzpuuk/RemySz/README.md

 I've enjoyed raylib so far and so I would like to start making more complex games using raylib.
 I am also interested giving back to the community in one way or the other.

-### Currently working on: rayworks, RemySzpuk.com, and ResolveWebsite (private repository, for work experience)
+### Currently working on:
+bubblegum.py; sitemap generation library, RemySzpuk.com; my own personal website, and ResolveWebsite (private repository, for work experience)